 Steven Van Belleghem: Competition in Tech Dominated World

 Amazon’s dominance has created a devil’s dilemma for their competitors: should they attack the giant, work together or focus on their own customer relations?
-Watch Steven explain what's happening in the tech dominated world!
+Watch the full video from one of my keynotes to find out more.
+Steven Van Belleghem is a global keynote speaker, talking about the future of customer experience.

 Best-Selling Author, Professor, Expert on the Future of Marketing and Customer Relationships